 - Temperature – is it too hot or too cold?
 Can you adjust the temperature?
 Maybe open or close a window?

 - Unpleasant odours – perhaps from a nearby clinical waste bin or dirty linen.
 Could the source of the odour be cleaned or relocated?
 Could a window be opened to ventilate the room?

 Of course, there may be times when it is not possible for you to remove or reduce something in the environment that is causing an individual discomfort.
 For example, if you are providing care, you will require adequate light to perform your role safely, or a noisy piece of equipment may be essential to an individual’s health, so it cannot be powered off.

-In these cases, you should report any concerns you have to the relevant person(s).
+In these cases, you should report any concerns to your manager for further advice and guidance.

-By reporting your concerns, you can get advice about how to make adjustments from people with more experience in the care industry or more knowledge of the particular individual.
+By reporting your concerns, you can get advice about making adjustments from people with more experience in the care industry or more knowledge of the particular individual.
 If they are unable to give any guidance straight away, they should look into the issue and may need to do a bit of research before identifying a way forward.